 Chimney breasts and fireplaces

 Repair category 1

-Notes The gas fire was not tested.
-A copy of servicing history documentation should be obtained prior to purchase.
-This is assumed to be in order.
-All other original fireplaces have been sealed and we assume adequately vented.
+Notes All original fireplaces have been sealed and we assume adequately vented.

 Internal decorations

 Repair category 1

 Notes The property appears in fair decorative order although it is recognised that on taking occupancy home owners may consider redecoration.